Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Reward"
 		{
-			// Reward survivors for killing a Mutant Tank.
+			// Reward survivors for fighting Mutant Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// --
+			// Separate values with commas (",").
+			// --
 			// Add up numbers together for different results.
 			// --
-			// Minimum: 0
+			// Minimum value for each: -1
-			// Maximum: 255
+			// Maximum value for each: 255
 			// --
 			// -1: OFF
 			// 0: Random